Currently Enrolling Trials

 Rozerem (ramelteon) is a melatonin receptor agonist, with high binding affinity at the melatonin MT1 and MT2 receptors.
 The drug exerts high selectivity for these receptors over the MT3 receptor, which has been implicated in a number of additional systems.

 Ramelteon is specifically indicated for the treatment of insomnia characterized by difficulty in falling asleep.
-Unlike many other hypnotic agents, clinical and animal trials of Rozerem did not yield evidence of formation of physical dependence or abuse potential, and the drug is not a controlled substance; overall adverse events occured at rates generally comparable to placebo.
+Unlike many other hypnotic agents, clinical and animal trials of Rozerem did not yield evidence of formation of physical dependence or abuse potential, and the drug is not a controlled substance; overall adverse events occurred at rates generally comparable to placebo.
 These properties suggest that Rozerem may be well tolerated when administered for long treatment courses.

 Rozerem is supplied as a round pale orange-yellow film coated tablet.
 The recommended dose of the drug is one 8 mg tablet once daily, 30 minutes prior to going to bed.